Encoding

 12.3.1.
 Shift_JIS decoder

-Shift_JIS’s decoder has an associated Shift_JIS lead (initially 0x00).
+Shift_JIS’s decoder has an associated Shift_JIS leading, which is a byte, initially 0x00.

 Shift_JIS’s decoder’s handler, given ioQueue and byte, runs these steps:

-1. If byte is end-of-queue and Shift_JIS lead is not 0x00, set Shift_JIS lead to 0x00 and return error.
+1. If byte is end-of-queue and Shift_JIS leading is not 0x00, then set Shift_JIS leading to 0x00 and return error.

-2. If byte is end-of-queue and Shift_JIS lead is 0x00, return finished.
+2. If byte is end-of-queue and Shift_JIS leading is 0x00, then return finished.

 This is interoperable legacy from Windows known as EUDC.

-7. If byte is an ASCII byte, restore byte to ioQueue.
+10. If byte is an ASCII byte, then restore byte to ioQueue.

-6. If byte is in the range 0x81 to 0x9F, inclusive, or 0xE0 to 0xFC, inclusive, set Shift_JIS lead to byte and return continue.
+6. If byte is in the range 0x81 to 0x9F, inclusive, or 0xE0 to 0xFC, inclusive, then set Shift_JIS leading to byte and return continue.

 7. Return error.